 Final Fantasy 7, Uncharted, and Resident Evil are all examples of games getting onto the “Remake” bandwagon.
-As gamers grow up (eventually becoming my ripe old age), they look towards old titles the same way an old man looks outside and wishes himself to be young again.
-You’ll never replace the fun, the excitement, the feeling of waking up on a Sunday morning and plugging in a console – fully aware that that’s going to be the plan for the entire day.
+As gamers grow up (eventually becoming my ripe old age), they look towards old titles the same way an old man looks outside and wishes to be young again.
+You’ll never replace the fun, the excitement, the feeling of waking up on a Sunday morning and plugging in a console – fully aware that that will be the plan for the entire day.

 So here I am, jumping onto the same bandwagon, and showing you my top picks on games which need to be remastered RIGHT NOW

 Fable 1 was a classic.
 An early entrant in the RPG genre, it was THE reason why you got an XBOX back then.
-For an RPG enthusiast like me, this game hit all the sweet spots.
-It combines a fun adventure, customisable and flexible skill-trees (choosing between stealth, melee and magic with no need for that pesky one class system), and a sleek action combat system that old-school RPGs tend to avoid.
+This game hit all the sweet spots for an RPG enthusiast like me.
+It combines a fun adventure, customisable and flexible skill trees (choosing between stealth, melee and magic with no need for that pesky one-class system), and a sleek action combat system that old-school RPGs tend to avoid.

 Overall, Fable needs a graphics overhaul for the new age, but it’ll still be a relevant game for today.